 Criminal prosecution is possible, but in practice so rare that in most cases the risk is negligible.
-Since the modern war tax resistance movement began during World War II, only one person (in the 1940s) has been jailed for resisting his war taxes.
-Only about 30 out of tens of thousands of people in the U.S. who have resisted war taxes have even been brought to federal court and convicted on issues related to their war tax resistance (usually for refusing to reveal sources of assets to the government or, in the 1970s, inflating their W-4 forms by claiming too many dependents).
+Since the modern war tax resistance movement began during World War II, only two people (in 1949 and 2005) have been jailed for resisting their war taxes.
+Only about 50 out of tens of thousands of people in the U.S. who have resisted war taxes have even been brought to federal court and convicted on issues related to their war tax resistance (usually for refusing to reveal sources of assets to the government or, in the 1970s, inflating their W-4 forms by claiming too many dependents).
 Click here to see War Tax Resisters Taken to Court since World War II, as well as IRS Seizures of Property from War Tax Resisters since World War II.

 Many resisters conclude that the positive consequences outweigh the negative.
 Resisted taxes are often given away by resisters to meet human needs.
 Resistance may motivate others to act, or may provide new opportunities to communicate your beliefs to others.
 Feelings of empowerment, liberation and personal integrity may themselves compensate for any penalties.

 More information and resources on War Tax Resistance:

 - What is War Tax Resistance?